- 100g pancetta

 - Maldon salt and freshly grated black pepper

 Put a large saucepan of water on to boil.
 Finely chop the pancetta, having first removed any rind.
 Finely grate both cheeses and mix them together.
-Beat the eggs in a medium bowl, season with a little freshly grated black pepper and set everything aside.
+Beat the eggs in a medium bowl and season with a little freshly grated black pepper.
+Set everything aside.

 Add 1 tsp salt to the boiling water, add the spaghetti and when the water comes back to the boil, cook at a constant simmer, covered, for 10 minutes or until al dente (just cooked).